Al-Wehdat SC

 Al-Wehdat Sports Club (نادي الوحدات الرياضي) is a Jordanian sports club founded in 1956.
-They compete in the Jordanian Pro League, the top flight of Jordanian football.
+Its football team competes in the Jordanian Pro League, the top flight of Jordanian football.

-The club is based in and represents the Amman New Camp, a Palestinian refugee camp also known as Al-Wehdat.
-Their home games are played at King Abdullah II Stadium (cap.
+The club is based in and represents the Palestinian refugee camp Al-Wehdat in Amman.
+The football team's home games are played at King Abdullah II Stadium (cap.
 13,265).

 History

 The club was founded in 1956 under the name Al-Wehdat Youth Center.
 In 1974, they changed their name to Al-Wehdat Sports Club and have been called that since then (with the exception of 1986–1989 when it was named Al-Diffatain Sports Club.)

 Al-Wehdat has 54 local trophies from 1980.
 They won the second division in 1975 and promoted to the first division for the first time, but were relegated in their first season.
 The next season the club was promoted again and has so far not been relegated.
 Al-Wehdat is the only Jordanian team that has won the four Jordanian competitions (League, Cup, Super, Shield) in a single season in the 2008–09, 2010–11 seasons Al-Wehdat is the first Jordanian team to play in the AFC Champions League (group stage).